Lenty/SLiCAP_python/docs/userguide/project.rst

 #.
 False

-   Numeric values of step variable(s) are substituted in the metrices before calculation of the determinant.
+   Numeric values of step variable(s) are substituted in the matrices before calculation of the determinant.
 This can be faster if many step variables are used.

 **Default value** is *True*.